hayden-poems/hayden-poems.github.io/_texts/flawedfoundations.md

 * The values that thinly hide the inequality and hatred crumble under moral scrutiny

-* The demise if the flawed foundatiions a victory for HUMANITY
+* The demise if the flawed foundations a victory for HUMANITY